Jdesiree112/Technical_Portfolio/README.md

 ## Quick Overview

-This portfolio demonstrates my systematic prompt engineering expertise with a focus on research-driven development, enterprise security, and measurable optimization.
-All work emphasizes stakeholder communication, technical investigation, and data-driven refinement.
-This repository serves as a glimpse into my thought process, methodologies, areas of expertise, and some examples to demonstrate my skills.
+This portfolio demonstrates my systematic prompt engineering expertise with a focus on research-driven development, content strategy, and measurable optimization.
+All work emphasizes stakeholder communication, technical investigation, data-driven refinement, and brand voice integration.
+This repository serves as a glimpse into my thought process, methodologies, areas of expertise, and examples demonstrating my multidisciplinary skills in technical prompt engineering and content strategy implementation.

 ## Quick Links